salesforce/apollo/choam/README.md

 ## MVP Status

 Currently this module is MVP status.
-It's stable and fast enough to do serious simulations and thus provide the foundation for the next phase of transaction ordering and CDC event generation.
-However, critical features such as view reconfiguration, checkpointing, bootstrapping, etc are not currently provided.
-There are also known issues with parameters that can cause endless view changes because the system cannot process transactions fast enough for the timeout parameters.
-It's hoped this can be eliminated with feedback generated from state context actions, but perhaps it can simply be bounded with "good" parameter checks.
-SMH ;)
+It's now very stable and fast enough to do serious simulations and thus provide the foundation for the next phase of transaction ordering and CDC event generation.
+Critical features such as view reconfiguration, checkpointing, bootstrapping, etc are now currently provided.
+The system is stable through a very wide range of parameters, and while may perform like crap, it will perform correctly.

 ## CHOAM